 When telling your life story, you want to build the stage for the rest of the book.
 You can do this by:

 - Tease about the central theme

 Using these simple fiction writing techniques along with building a strong opening, detailed middle, and a well-ended finish will keep your readers reading.

-It can feel difficult to begin writing your memoir can feel like a difficult task, but it doesn’t have to be when you follow the writing tips above.
+Starting your memoir can feel like a difficult task, but it doesn’t have to be when you follow the tips above.

-If you’re still struggling to get yourself started, you could always hire a professional writer to get started writing your memoir.
+If you’re still struggling to get yourself started, you could always hire a professional writer to get started.
 And that’s something we are more than happy to help you with!

 How Can I Write About Myself?